kchiu-dev/ticketing-app/README.md

 This application is a website built upon a microservices infrastructure that allows business owners to sell tickets online based on the name and price.
 Then other users who log in can purchase tickets posted online using a credit card.

+This is a rough draft of the application but many changes and improvements are on the way.

 # Tech Stack